AnushaKotla-github/my-react-js-app/README.md

-# Deploy React App to Server
+# Deploy React App to Serverrrrrr

 This project teaches how to deploy a react application to server ((AWS))